CAFapi/caf-logging/README.md

 # CAF Logging
-## Logback Configuration JAR
-This project configures Logback to meet the CAF Logging Standard.
+This project configures Logback and Log4j2 to meet the CAF Logging Standard.

 - The log level is controllable via an environment variable.
     - The `CAF_LOG_LEVEL` environment variable can be used to configure the required volume of logging.